pgadani/ECE445Ex1/README.md

 # ECE445Ex1
-Assignment 1 for Rutgers ECE 445: ML for Engineers
+Assignments for Rutgers ECE 445: ML for Engineers